-Materials in Which Other Scholars Have Cited My Work
+Materials in Which My Work Has Been Cited

 Aucoin, Peter, Mark Jarvis & Lori Turnbull.
 Democratizing the Constitution: Reforming Responsible Government.
 Toronto: Emond Montgomery, 2011.

 Bosc, Mark and André Gagnon.
 House of Commons Procedure and Practice, 3rd Edition.
 Ottawa: Parliament of Canada, 2017.

 Brodie, Ian.
 At the Centre of Government: The Prime Minister and the Limits on Political Power.
 Montreal-Kingston: McGill-Queen’s University Press, 2018.

 Dyck, Rand, Christopher Cochrane, and Kelly Blidock, Canadian Politics: Critical Approaches, 8th Edition.
 Toronto: Thomson-Nelson, 2017.

 Hogg, Peter W, Constitutional Law of Canada, loose-leaf edition.
 Toronto: Carswell, 2012.

 Jackson, D Michael.
 The Crown and Canadian Federalism.
 Toronto: Dundurn, 2013.

 Johnson, David.
 Battle Royal: Monarchists vs Republicans and the Crown of Canada.
 Toronto: Dundurn, 2018.

 Schneiderman, David.
 Red, White, and Kind of Blue?
 The Conservatives and the Americanization of Canadian Political Culture.
 Toronto: University of Toronto Press, 2015.